Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Notations and statement of the result

 \section{Notations and statement of the result}

-\nbd{E_0}Semigroups, in these notes, are strongly continuous one-parameter semigroups of normal unital endomorphisms of $\sB(H)$ where $H$ is some separable infinite-dimensional Hilbert space.\footnote{Once for all other cases, strongly continuous for a von Neumann algebra $\cB\subset\sB(H)$ refers to the strong operator topology (or the \it{point strong} topology).
-That is, a strongly continuous family $T_t$ of operators on $\cB$ satisfies that $t\mapsto T_t(b)h$ is norm continuous for all $b\in\cB,h\in H$.} Arveson \cite{Arv89} associated with every \nbd{E_0}semigroup a tensor product system of Hilbert spaces (or, for short, an Arveson system).
-He showed that two \nbd{E_0}semigroups, $\vt^1$ on $\sB(H^1)$ and $\vt^2$ on $\sB(H^2)$ say, have isomorphic Arveson systems, if and only if they are cocycle conjugate.
-That is, there exist a unitary $u\colon H^1\rightarrow H^2$ and a strongly (and, therefore, \nbd{*}strongly) continuous family of unitaries $u_t\in\sB(H^2)$ fulfilling: \begin{enumerate} \item The $u_t$ form a left cocycle with respect to $\vt^2$, that is, $u_{s+t}=u_s\vt^2_s(u_t)$ for all $s,t\in\R_+$.
+\bemp \emph{$E_0$-semigroups}, in these notes,\footnote{By ``in these notes'' we refer to the fact that in most other of our papers we do not require any continuity of our semigroups.
+(Almost all constructions preserve strong continuity, in the sense that if we input a strongy continuous Markov (or CP) semigroup then the dilations we construct turn out to be strongly continuous, too.
+But continuity is not a necessary prerequisite for the constructions to work.
+And here, we require our Hilbert spaces separable, only because we wish to quote theorems from Arveson's theory.} are strongly continuous one-parameter semigroups of normal unital endomorphisms of $\sB(H)$ where $H$ is some separable infinite-dimensional Hilbert space.\footnote{Once for all other cases, \emph{strongly continuous} for a von Neumann algebra $\cB\subset\sB(H)$ refers to the strong operator topology (or the {\it point strong} topology).
+That is, a strongly continuous family $T_t$ of operators on $\cB$ satisfies that $t\mapsto T_t(b)h$ is norm continuous for all $b\in\cB$, $h\in H$.} Arveson~\cite{Arv89} associated with every $E_0$-semigroup a tensor product system of Hilbert spaces (or, for short, an \emph{Arveson system}).
+He showed that two $E_0$-semigroups, $\vt^1$ on $\sB\big(H^1\big)$ and~$\vt^2$ on~$\sB\big(H^2\big)$ say, have isomorphic Arveson systems if and only if they are \emph{cocycle conjugate}.
+That is, there exist a unitary $u\colon H^1\rightarrow H^2$ and a strongly (and, therefore, $*$-strongly) continuous family of unitaries $u_t\in\sB\big(H^2\big)$ fulfilling: \begin{enumerate}\itemsep=0pt \item The $u_t$ form a \emph{left cocycle} with respect to $\vt^2$, that is, $u_{s+t}=u_s\vt^2_s(u_t)$ for all $s,t\in\R_+$.

-\item $u\vt^1_t(u^*au)u^*=u_t\vt^2_t(a)u_t^*$ for all $t\in\R_+,a\in\sB(H^2)$. \end{enumerate}
+\item $u\vt^1_t(u^*au)u^*=u_t\vt^2_t(a)u_t^*$ for all $t\in\R_+$, $a\in\sB\big(H^2\big)$. \end{enumerate} \eemp

+\bemp \emph{Markov semigroups}, in these notes, are strongly continuous one-parameter semigroups of normal unital completely positive maps (\emph{CP-maps}) on $\sB(G)$ where $G$ is some separable Hilbert space.
+Bhat \cite[Theorem~4.7]{Bha96} states that every Markov semigroup~$T$ on $\sB(G)$ admits a \emph{weak dilation} to an $E_0$-semigroup $\vt$ on $\sB(H)$ in the following sense: There is an isometry $\xi\colon G\rightarrow H$ such that